ipatalas/vscode-postfix-ts/README.md

 Feel free to open issues for whatever you think may improve the extension's value.
 New ideas for more templates are also welcome.
 Most of them are pretty easy to implement.

 ## Release Notes

+## 1.6.0
+- Support for array access expressions so that `expr[i]` will display suggestions as well
+- Support for custom templates

 ## 1.5.1
 - Fixed issue #9 - snippets always on top of suggestions